BordersExplorationGroup/bordersexplorationgroup.github.io/README.md

 * Clear out unlinked files
 * Delete old site and cancel hosting
 * Change navigation from absolute positions to relative (to remove forced top spacing)
-* Delete Flickr and move all images to the images folder with a slideshow
+* Delete Flickr and move all images to GitHub with a slideshow then delete Flickr
-* Remove Google Photos slideshows
+* Remove Google Photos slideshows and move all slides/photosets to GitHub with slideshows